matteo-cadoni/TBProject/README.md

 ### Install the package `tbdetect`

-`tbdetect` can be pip-installed by running
+`tbdetect` can then be pip-installed by running
 ```
 pip install -e .
 ```